-One vital aspect of inner-city teens' accounts of fights is "back-up" (see Anderson, 1999, pp. 88-90ff).
-Often seen as a motivation to join a gang (Jankowski, 1991; Monti, 1994), "back-up" entails having friends who will provide assistance in case of a fight.
-Having such friends or seeing that others have them is a "good reason" not to fight (Athens, 2005, p.
-667).
-Consider the explanation of Ben, an 18-year-old Belizean-American, for not attacking his abusive, alcoholic step-father.
+One vital aspect of inner-city teens' accounts of fights is "back-up" (see Anderson up" entails having friends who will provide assistance in case of a fight.
+Having such friends or seeing that others have them is a "good reason" not to fight.
+Consider Ben's explanation for not attacking his abusive, alcoholic step-father.